kkrt-labs/cairo-vm-ts/README.md

 Cairo VM is an advanced virtual CPU architecture designed for blockchain technology and cryptographic operations.
 It's Turing-complete and STARK-friendly, efficiently handling complex program statements as polynomial equations over a finite field.
 This feature is crucial for secure and effective cryptographic proof management in blockchain applications, making Cairo VM a key player in the realm of decentralized computing.

 ## Register-Based VM
-Cairo VM's register-based architecture allows for quicker data access and reduced stack interaction, enhancing computational efficiency and performance in cryptographic operations.
+Cairo VM's register-based architecture allows for quicker data access compared to stack based interaction, enhancing computational efficiency and performance in cryptographic operations.

 ## Detailed Architecture Overview
 - **Finite Field Operations**: Core to Cairo VM's computational power for cryptographic aspects of STARKs.